CKalitin/ckalitin.github.io/_posts/2026-03-23-terraform-electrolyzer-modelling.md

 We also see that higher efficiency processes are much more sensitive to the amortization period, as they have higher capital expenditures initially, whereas Terraform's strategy is to deliberately target lower capex with an efficient process, resulting in net lower costs.
 More on this later.

-Note that the 2030 Model is a downwards parabola because cost is linear with respect to capex (cost = capex + opex) and capex is linear with respect to efficiency.
-So, we get a quadratic relationship between cost and efficiency.
+Note that the 2030 model is a downwards parabola because cost is a function of efficiency multiplied by capex, and capex is a function of efficiency (the green dashed line a few charts ago).
+So, cost is quadratic with respect to efficiency.
+This is shown in this [cost_per_kg function](https://github.com/CKalitin/charts-and-data-analysis/blob/master/Terraformer-Economics/electrolyzer/electrolyzer_future_cost_est.py).

 ## **Visualizing Cost vs Efficiency and Capex Simultaneously**